ak-tr/rpimon/README.md

 # rpimon

-PADD-inspired multi-purpose command line information monitor used to dispaly information about my RPI4 as well as some sets of externally gathered data on a 240x320 Adafruit TFT mini HAT display.
+PADD-inspired multi-purpose terminal-based information monitor used to display information about my RPI4 as well as some sets of externally gathered data on a 240x320 Adafruit TFT mini HAT display.

 ![Image of Display](https://i.imgur.com/n2DbC6M.jpg)